Jaspreet1711/ds_salary_proj_ind/README.md

 <p>Average_Salary column in cleaned data is the final output after cleaning the Salary Column.</p>

 #### Problems with Salary Column:
-   -<b>Range</b>: Salary was given in range minimum to maximum.
+   - <b>Range</b>: Salary was given in range minimum to maximum.

-   -<b>Text</b>:  It also contains text like "K", Brackets etc.
+   - <b>Text</b>:  It also contains text like "K", Brackets etc.

-   -<b>Lacked uniformity</b>: Salaries are given in per annum and per month basis.
+   - <b>Lacked uniformity</b>: Salaries are given in per annum and per month basis.

 #### All of the problems were handled and I got 3 columns out of it:
    <li>1. <b>Min_Sal</b> - Minimum Salary in the range. (in USD thousands)</li>